gabod2000/Terasys-API/README.md

 ### 1. run

-    docker-compose up -d

-You can begin editing code on your host machine, changes will be detected and all relevant processes restarted or live-reloaded inside their containers.
+    To run the application follow the steps below
+    - step 1: clone the git repo
+    - step 2: navigate into the cloned project folder on your local machine
+    - step 3: run the command "docker-compose up -d"
+    - step 4: if the run is successful we can go to localhost:3001 to see our api running

 ### 2. inspect

-    docker-compose ps (print status)
+     - view all docker containers: docker-compose ps (print status)
-    docker-compose logs api front (attaches to logs of one or more services)
+     - to view logs docker-compose logs api/db (attaches to logs of one or more services)

-## production

-### 0. setup

-    create config.js in api root folder and enter the corresponding keys

-### 1. run

-    docker-compose up -d

-### 2. inspect

-    docker-compose logs api/front

-- go to localhost:port to confirm api is running

 ### **Introduction**